CPR Solar Cable Explained

 - technical rooms

-- interior conduits
+- indoor conduits

-3. CPR Cable Classification Explained
+3. How CPR Cable Classification Works

-CPR Class | Fire Performance |
+| CPR Class | Fire Performance |

-Aca | Non-combustible |
+| Aca | Non-combustible |

-B2ca | Very high fire performance |
+| B2ca | Very high fire performance |

-Cca | Good fire performance |
+| Cca | Good fire performance |

-Dca | Standard fire performance |
+| Dca | Standard fire performance |

-Eca | Basic flame resistance |
+| Eca | Basic flame resistance |

-Fca | No performance declared |
+| Fca | No performance declared |

-4. Additional CPR Indicators
+4. Additional CPR Indicators: s, d, and a

 - s = smoke production